jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

 The problem at hand is this: How do you get the four lipids and the mRNA to combine in such a way that they form the protective sphere of the LNP, in a reproducible way?
 You can’t just combine all parts in your Vitamix and run the smoothie program.
 Well, you could, but it’s not going to give you a weird smoothie and not mRNA filled lipid nano-particles.
 What is of the essence is precise control of molecule sizes, precise control of flow rates, and probably precise control of many other parameters.
 Microfluidics is the technology of choice for these requirements and are most likely used for nanoparticle formation in mRNA vaccine making.

+This [Youtube video](https://www.youtube.com/watch?v=oNx21jHRTD4) shows a microfluidics-based device for LNP assembly produced by the company [Precision Nanosystems](https://www.precisionnanosystems.com/workflows/payloads/mrna) in Vancouver, Canada.
+There is no source to suggest that either Pfizer-BioNTech or Moderna use this specific device, but whatever they use is likely to look similar.
+The educational content on Precision Nanosystems’ website is also worth a watch if you want to know more about the process.

 Vancouver, British Columbia, appears to be one center of expertise for LNPs in the world.
-The Vancouver company [Precision Nanosystems](https://www.precisionnanosystems.com/workflows/payloads/mrna) makes devices for LNP production and is part of an effort to create a Made in Canada COVID-19 vaccine.[^26] The educational content on their website is worth a watch if you want to know more about the process, but neither Pfizer-BioNTech nor Moderna appear to use the devices.
-Transferra Nanosciences, also in Vancouver, was acquired by German chemistry mega-corp Evonik[^27] in 2016 but seems to not be involved in any COVID-19 vaccine efforts.
-[Acuitas Therapeutics](https://acuitastx.com), also in Vancouver, developed the LNP for the Pfizer-BioNTech’s vaccine[^28] but the LNP production is done by Pfizer themselves.
+In addition to the aforementioned Precision Nanotech and Transferra Nanosciences, which was acquired by German chemistry mega-corp Evonik[^27] in 2016 but seems to not be involved in any COVID-19 vaccine efforts, Vancouver is also home to [Acuitas Therapeutics](https://acuitastx.com).
+Acuitas is one of the two companies credited with developing the LNP (and its assembly process) for the Pfizer-BioNTech’s vaccine.[^28] No mRNA is shipped to Vancouver, however; the process happens in-house at Pfizer’s at BioNTech’s sites.
 [The previously referenced Washington Post article](https://www.washingtonpost.com/health/2020/11/17/coronavirus-vaccine-manufacturing/) reports that as of November the LNP production step in Kalamazoo is the bottleneck of the US supply chain.

 Klosterneuburg outside Vienna, Austria, is the other global center of excellence for LNPs.
 That’s where the company [Polymun Scientific Immunbiologische Forschung GmbH](https://www.polymun.com) is located which is the subject of the aforementioned WSJ article.
 According to the article, technology transfer to scale up Polymun’s process in-house at Pfizer and/or BioNTech was happening as of November 2020.
-Whether Polymun performs a production step or “only” contributed know-how and how Polymun’s contribution to the Pfizer-BioNTech vaccine compares to Acuitas’ is not clear to me.
+Whether Polymun performs a production step in Austria or, like Acuitas, “only” contributed know-how has not been reported.
+How Polymun’s contribution to the Pfizer-BioNTech vaccine relates to Acuitas’ is also not clear to me.

 Moderna has an in-house LNP production process[^29] and evidently not much contact with the media as I was not able to uncover any information.
 Most likely, contract manufacturer Lonza handles this step for Moderna.